What Is Summer Learning Loss?

 Students who fall into any of these at-risk categories are particularly disinclined to engage in independent reading activities during the summer.
 Students with learning disabilities spend 10 months struggling with the daily challenges of learning and tackling tasks that leave them exhausted and defeated.

 The summer months offer these students time to focus on activities that highlight their abilities and rebuild their confidence.
-However, this population is especially at-risk.
-The learning that occurs during the school year requires explicit instruction, guided practice, and multiple opportunities for the application of learned skills.
+However, this population is especially at-risk for summer learning loss.
+The learning that occurs during the school year requires explicit instruction, guided practice, and multiple opportunities to apply learned skills.

 Many of their targeted skills are left in a critical state of emergence on the last day of school.
 Words may still be transient and not permanently anchored into their automatic reading system.

 If the learning process for reading is interrupted, it may put the student in a position to need to begin the learning all over again.
-If nothing else, careful attention should be given to maintain these vulnerable skills and avoiding any signs of learning loss during the summer.
+If nothing else, careful attention should be given to maintaining these vulnerable skills and avoiding any signs of learning loss during the summer.

 Making a commitment to assess students tri-annually can assist with identifying regression in student learning.
 Researchers have taken a closer look at student achievement gains from fall to spring and noticed that those students who gained the most stand to lose the most after the summer.

 In short, the summer reading loss has the greatest impact on the students who can least afford it.
-If we are careful to monitor student progress and look for those who make significant and marked learning gains from fall to spring, we will be able to target students who are vulnerable to learning loss in the summer.
+If we carefully monitor student progress and look for those who make significant and marked learning gains from fall to spring, we can target students who are vulnerable to summer learning loss.

 Evidence of an upward learning trajectory indicates that the student is responding to direct, explicit instruction and guided opportunities to engage with the appropriate materials-the type of learning that is provided daily in the classroom.

 It is not enough to just say “read over the summer” to at-risk students in the face of summer reading loss.
-In addition, students do not need access to any materials over the summer to promote learning, they need access to the right materials.
+In addition, students do not need access to just any materials over the summer to promote learning, they need access to the right materials.
 The obvious recommendation to prevent the summer slide for at-risk students is participation in a high-quality summer literacy program.